shilpagopi/CodePrep/Algo/Stacks - 1.md

 # Stacks and Queues
 *QuestionPattern*: Stacks can be used to keep track of next greater/lesser element on either sides.
+*QuestionPattern*: For maintaining a fixed window, use a queue.
+Envision as a stack with bottom modifiable.
+At each new element in array, discard from bottom potential elements in out of window bounds.
+(Eg.Sliding Window Min/Max problem)

 #### Next Greater Element (First greatest element to right)
 > BruteForce: O(n^2)